MatrixAges/animus/README.md

 ## The origin of Animus

-Animus (ˈænɪməs), derived from the Latin word for "spirit," "mind," or "soul," refers to the "inner spirit, thought, or life force" within a person.
+Animus (ˈænɪməs), derived from the Latin word for "spirit" , "mind" or "soul" refers to the "inner spirit, thought, or life force" within a person.

 In Carl Jung's analytical psychology, "Animus" and "Anima" respectively refer to the more masculine "rationality" and the more feminine "feeling".
 Jung believed that a man needs to integrate his Anima to develop emotional and relational capacities, while a woman needs to integrate her Animus to develop reason and spiritual strength, ultimately achieving psychological wholeness and balance.